-We believe that the amounts recorded for our estimated liabilities for workers' compensation claims, which are based on informed judgment, analysis of data, actuarial estimates, and analysis of other trends associated with the Company's historical universe of claims data, are reasonable.
+We believe that the amounts that we have recorded for our estimated workers' compensation costs are reasonable.
 Nevertheless, adjustments to such estimates will be required in future periods if the development of claim costs varies materially from our estimates, and such future adjustments may be material to our results of operations.